Knowing which grass seed to buy for your lawn can sometimes be pretty confusing.

 The Seed Blend

-Rolawn Medallion lawn seed blend is made up of;
+Rolawn Medallion lawn seed mixture is made up of;

-- 25% Dwarf Perennial Ryegrass – this gives the grass seed blend its tolerance to wear and tear.
+- 25% Dwarf Perennial Ryegrass – this gives the grass seed mixture its tolerance to wear and tear.
 It also grows fairly low and produces that pleasing thick, lush look.

 - 45% Strong Creeping Red Fescue – is very tolerant to drought in both sunny and shaded areas.
 It’s not very susceptible to pests or diseases either which makes it very hardy.

-- 30% Slender Creeping Red Fescue – is very fine in appearance and used on golf courses.
-It gives this blend of grass seed its luxury look and feel.
+- 30% Slender Creeping Red Fescue – is very fine in appearance and gives this grass seed its luxury look and feel.

-It’s quick to germinate when you’ve prepared and fertilised the ground properly and it grows evenly and reliably to produce a fabulous looking lawn that’ll stand up to the wear and tear of normal family life.
+Provided you’ve prepared and fertilised the ground properly, it’s quick to germinate, it grows evenly and reliably to produce a fabulous looking lawn that’ll stand up to the wear and tear of normal family life.

 Like I said, it is slightly more expensive when compared to other brands but in this case, you definitely get what you pay for.
-I’ve found it to be an excellent product.
+I’ve been using Rolawn Medallion for years and I’ve always found it to be excellent.

-If you have a busy family life and so your lawn takes a lot of wear and tear, then Ground Master’s Tough Back Lawn Seed is very good.
+If you have a busy family life and so your lawn takes a lot of wear and tear, then The Grass People Superstar Back Lawn Seed is very good.